Lead & Drinking Water | Regional Water Providers Consortium

 • Do not boil water to remove lead.
 Boiling water will not reduce lead.

 • Consider using a filter.
-Confirm the filter is approved to reduce lead.
-Always maintain and replace a filter device in accordance with the manufacturer’s instructions to protect water quality.
-Contact NSF International at (800) NSF-8010 or www.nsf.org for information on performance standards for water filters.
+Find a filter that reduces lead.
+Follow the manufacturer’s instructions for use and replacement.
+Contact NSF International at (800) NSF-8010 or visit www.nsf.org for information on filters.

-• Consider buying low-lead fixtures.
-As of January 4, 2014 all pipes, fittings, and fixtures are required to contain less than 0.25% lead.
-When buying new fixtures, consumers should seek out those with the lowest lead content.
+• Buy low-lead fixtures.
+All pipes, fittings, and fixtures must contain less than 0.25% lead due to the Reduction of Lead in Drinking Water Act.
+When buying new fixtures, look for those with the lowest lead content.
 Visit www.nsf.org to learn more about lead content in plumbing fixtures.

-• Regularly clean your faucet aerator.
-Particles containing lead from solder or household plumbing can become trapped in your faucet aerator.
-Regularly cleaning every few months will remove these particles and reduce your exposure to lead.
+• Clean your faucet aerator.
+Particles containing lead can become trapped in your faucet aerator.
+Cleaning every few months will remove these particles and reduce your lead exposure.